yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    If an operation is delayed for too long, it becomes critical, taking priority over the regular read/write from host.
 This can cause host operations to be delayed or take more time than expected.
-To avoid such issues the MMC HW and core driver provide a framework which can check for pending background operations and give the card some time to service them before they become critical.
+To avoid such issues the multimedia card (MMC) HW and core driver provide a framework that can check for pending background operations and give the card some time to service them before they become critical.
 This feature is already part of the framework and to start using it the User needs to enable: